Migration

 Bibliographies and Overviews

 This volume provides a comprehensive and extensive overview of migration theories throughout the social sciences.
-Now in its second edition, it focuses on strengthening interdisciplinary ties in the study of migration with a focus on cultural developments.
+Now in its fourth edition, it focuses on strengthening interdisciplinary ties in the study of migration with a focus on cultural developments.

 Foner, Nancy.
 2005.
 In a new land: A comparative view of immigration.
 New York: New York Univ.
 Press.